CCR Rebreather Diving

 However, most demand for rebreathers goes probably to the cave diver, wreck diver, underwater videographer or underwater photographer.
 No longer interrupted by bubbles and the sound of a regulator, marine life seems to come closer and sometimes interested in the quiet creature with the lump on its back.
 Photographers can spent hours trying to find a specific species without having to worry about decompression obligations.
 The advantages are endless.

 Each of the rebreather levels in our curriculum can be taught either as diver level or as Instructor level.
-Our own in-house Instructor Trainers for TDI, IART, PADI are Ben Reymenants and Parasu Komaradat, two of the most highly recommended Instructors in Thailand.
+Our own in-house Instructor Trainers for TDI, SSI, RAID, PADI are Ben Reymenants and Claus Rasmussen, two of the most highly recommended Instructors in Thailand.

-Rebreather courses work the same as the technical diving courses.
-Each agency has the following prerequisites: To be able to go up to the next level, which means deeper, You will first need to get hours up on your specific unit.
+Rebreather courses font’s work the same as the technical diving courses.
+Each agency has the following prerequisites: To be able to go up to the next level, which means deeper and more deco, You will first need to get hours up on your specific unit.
+50 Hours between each level.
+This is so the diver really gets to know the specific rebreather.
+With a technical diving course you can go from 0 to hero in one go.

-For xovers to other units: If you are for example a JJ CCR mixed gas diver and you just bought a Megalodon, its not possible to just do a X-over to the same level as you are on the JJ.
-The Xover would be on Air Dil Deco level.
-You will then need to proof that you did 50 hours on the Megalodon to be able to do the Mixed gas diver level course on the Megalodon. .
+For cross overs to other units: If you are, for example a JJ CCR mixed gas diver and you just bought a Megalodon, its not possible to do a X-over to the same level as you are on the JJ.
+The Xover would be to Air Dil Deco level.
+You will then need to add one extra day to the crossover for skills mixed gas diver and after this a proof of that you did 50 hours on the Megalodon to be able to get the Mixed gas diver level course on the Megalodon.
+With the proof of the 50 dives Blue Label can certify you online.
+No need to coe back to the shop.

 This is the earliest type of rebreather and was commonly used by navies and for mining rescue from the early twentieth century.
 Oxygen rebreathers can be remarkably simple designs, and they were invented before open-circuit scuba.
 They only supply oxygen, so there is no requirement to control the gas mixture other than removing the carbon dioxide.
 The maximum depth with O2 rebreathers is 9 meters 30 feet.